 Courts almost always consider a drunk driver to be at fault in an accident.
 This means that those injured in an accident involving a drunk driver can recover damages for their injuries, including:

 - current and future medical expenses,

 If you are involved in a traffic collision and you suspect that the driver is drunk, it is important to call the police immediately to ensure that crucial evidence is preserved.
 This may include the results of breathalyzer and field sobriety tests, witness statements, and pictures of the accident scene.

 Recovering damages for injuries suffered at the hands of a drunk driver can be complicated by the fact that the driver may have limited resources with which to pay a judgment, especially after paying any fines that may be imposed, and may not have insurance.
 This is where an experienced personal injury attorney becomes invaluable.
 If you or someone that you love has been injured in an alcohol-related accident, our personal injury attorneys can help you navigate the insurance negotiations and legal process to ensure that you get the justice that you deserve.
-Contact us today to discuss your legal options.
+We can take care of getting copies of your accident report, contacting medical experts, negotiating with insurance companies, and more, so you can focus on recovery.
+Contact our New Jersey car accident lawyers today to discuss your legal options.

 We represent clients in New Jersey often, have an office in Cherry Hill and hear from people in Camden, Cloucester, Vineland Washington, Atlantic City and everywhere in South Jersey.